danaamundsen/dnaartists/_posts/2023-05-09-halftone-whats-new.md

 published: false
 ---

 Today I'm bringing you an update of all the new and fresh zines and stationary we will be selling at Halftone ZineFest this Friday, May 13th.
-For photos, and to listen to us talk about the new stuff check out [our instagram](https://www.instagram.com/dna.artists/), where we did a [livestream](LINK TO LIVE) to show uf all the awesome new stuff.
+For photos, and to listen to us talk about the new stuff check out [our instagram](https://www.instagram.com/dna.artists/), where we did a [livestream](LINK TO LIVE) to show off all the awesome new stuff.
 For details about the fest, check out our [events page](https://www.dnaartists.net/events/) and [the Halftone website](https://www.halftonezinefest.org/).

 Keep reading to see the list of new products and pricing!